krishnakadiyala/NPAcourse/labs/Section_02_Configuration_Templating_with_Jinja2_and_YAML/Ansible_Lab_14_Using_Network_Centric_Jinja2_Filters.md

 The `selectattr` filter reads through a sequence of objects by applying a test to the specified attribute of each object, and only selecting the objects with the test succeeding.
 If no test is specified, the attribute’s value will be evaluated as a boolean.

+Our test is checking to see which interfaces have a `status` key that is equal to `true`:

 ```yaml